MattHalloran/ReactGraphQLTemplate/README.md

 ## Email setup
 It is often useful to send and receives emails with the website's address.
 Instructions to set that up can be found [here](/docs/MessengerSetup.txt)

-## Favicons
-A favicon is the image displayed in a browser's tab window.
-It also has other uses, such as being the icon displayed if the site is added to the home screen on a phone.
-There are a lot of different formats out there, so it's easiest to use a site like [realfavicongenerator](https://realfavicongenerator.net/) to guide you through this process.
-All you need is an svg file of your desired image (usually your company logo).

-Favicons should be placed in `packages/ui/public`.
-The link and meta tags should be added to `packages/ui/public/index.html`.
-After your favicon files are in the correct location, if you have a `site.manifest` or `manifest.json` file, make sure you have the following fields to qualify as a Progressive Web Application (PWA):
-1. `name` - Name of application in install dialog and Chrome Web Store.
-Maximum 45 characters
-2. `short_name` - Short version of application name.
-Maximum 12 characters
-3. `display` - either `fullscreen`, `standalone`, `minimal-ui`, or `browser`
-4. `scope` - usually `/`
-4. `start_url` - usually `/`

-See [here](https://web.dev/add-manifest/) for more information on manifest fields.

-If you are planning to support Progressive Web Apps (PWA), then you should also have a square version of your logo referenced in the manifest file.
-[Here](https://maskable.app/editor) is a useful site for checking how your image looks with different masks.

 ## Theming
 Picking the correct colors for your site can be easy or complicated, depending on how deeply you want to go into it (you could use color theory, for example).
 You also have to make sure that your theme's colors are different enough from each other to be distinguisable.
 I use [this color tool](https://material.io/resources/color/#!/?view.left=0&view.right=0) to create a solid starting point.
 The site's theme is set in [packages/ui/src/utils/theme.ts](packages/ui/src/utils/theme.ts).

 By default, this site automatically sets dark or light theme depending on your browser's settings.
 This is accomplished in [packages/ui/src/App.ts](packages/ui/src/App.ts).

 ## Custom fonts
 The easiest way to use custom fonts is by using [Google Fonts](https://fonts.google.com/).
 Once a font is selected, you should see some html needed for the font to be loaded.
 This can be pasted into [packages/ui/public/index.html](packages/ui/public/index.html).
 Then the font can be applied with the font-family CSS tag, as also shown on Google Fonts.